JasonBenn/qa-instances-api/README.md

 npm run start
 ```

-I also recommend that you set `MOCK_AWS` to `true` when developing locally - this will mock out AWS API calls to speed up iteration speed.
+Set the `local` boolean in config/picasso.json to `true` when developing locally - this will mock out AWS API calls.

 # Useful tidbits